Last updated on February 21st, 2020

 That being said, part of the excitement of cooking with whisky comes from fusing distinct tastes into something that’s better than their individual qualities would suggest.

-Oh, and if you want to learn all about Scotch whisky from it’s humble beginnings to how it’s made and where each style comes from, please check out my Complete Guide to the Single Malt Whisky Regions of Scotland.
+Oh, and if you want to learn all about Scotch whisky from it’s humble beginnings to how it’s made and where each style comes from, check out my Complete Guide to the Single Malt Whisky Regions of Scotland.

 - Number of distilleries: Over 60